A life insurance rider is an “add-on” feature you can purchase to add coverage and/or flexibility to your policy.

-This can useful if your financial obligations may increase in the future.
+This can be useful if your financial obligations may increase in the future.

-While you do not go through a new medical exam, and therefore, your insurance company cannot increase your price on the basis of new medical conditions, your premiums for the additional insurance will increase based on your then-current, higher age.
+While you do not go through a new medical exam, and therefore, your insurance company cannot increase your price based on new medical conditions, your premiums for the additional insurance will increase based on your then-current, higher age.

 9. Spouse Life Insurance Riders

 Similar to a child insurance rider, a spouse rider allows you to add coverage for your spouse to your existing policy.

 The appeal of this rider is that the additional coverage will cost less than if your spouse took out a separate policy.